 Any factors that impede, delay or completely block innovation can be seen as innovation barriers (Mirow et al., 2008).
 The terms barriers, hurdles, impediments and obstacles can be used interchangeably (Hueske and Guenther, 2015).
-It is argued that a better understanding of innovation barriers can help firms to create the development of an environment that supports innovation (Hadjimanolis, 1999).
-The 3rd edition of Oslo Manual (OECD and EUROSTAT, 2005) that used by many developed countries (e.g. European countries) as guidelines for collecting and interpreting innovation data, divided any factors that hamper innovation activities into cost factors, knowledge factors, market factors, institutional factors and other reasons for not innovating.
-Such different factors exist and influence the success of innovation since the nature of innovation process is "complex, uncertain, somewhat disorderly, and subject to changes of many shorts" (Kline and Rosenberg, 2010, p.
-275).
+It is argued that better understanding of innovation barriers can help firms to create the development of an environment that supports innovation (Hadjimanolis, 1999).
+The 3rd edition of Oslo Manual (OECD and EUROSTAT, 2005) that used by many developed countries (e.g. European countries) as guidelines for collecting and interpreting innovation data, divided any factors that hamper innovation activities into cost factors, knowledge factors, market factors, institutional factors, and other reasons for not innovating.

-Although a substantial number of studies on innovation barrier have been conducted, the studies tend to focus on financial factors that hinder innovation activities (Altomonte et al., 2016; Canepa and Stoneman, 2002, 2008; Crisóstomo et al., 2011; Efthyvoulou and Vahter, 2016; Hall et al., 2016; Lööf and Nabavi, 2016; Mohnen et al., 2008a, 2008b; Savignac, 2008; Silva and Carreira, 2012; Ughetto, 2009) and perception of innovation barriers (Baldwin and Lin, 2002; D'Este et al., 2008, 2012; Demirbas et al., 2011; Frenkel, 2003; Galia et al., 2012; Hölzl and Janger, 2013, 2014; Iammarino et al., 2007; Segarra-Blasco et al., 2008; Shiang and Nagaraj, 2011; Tourigny and Le, 2004; Xie et al., 2010).
-Issues related to financial constraints include the importance between financial and non-financial constraints; comparison financial constraints across firms' size, sectors, technology intensity, export orientation, as well as the influence of financial constraints on not starting, being delayed or postponed projects.
-The issues studied in the perceived innovation barriers include the comparison between innovative firms; between users and non-users of technology; between small and large firms; and among firms in European countries.
+Although substantial number of studies on innovation barrier have been conducted, the studies tend to focus on financial factors that hinder innovation activities (Altomonte et al., 2016; Canepa and Stoneman, 2002, 2008; Crisóstomo et al., 2011; Efthyvoulou and Vahter, 2016; Hall et al., 2016; Lööf and Nabavi, 2016; Mohnen, Palm, van der Loeff, et al., 2008; Savignac, 2008; Silva and Carreira, 2012; Ughetto, 2009) and perception of innovation barriers (Baldwin and Lin, 2002; D'Este et al., 2008, 2012; Demirbas et al., 2011; Frenkel, 2003; Galia et al., 2012; Hölzl and Janger, 2013, 2014; Iammarino et al., 2007; Segarra-Blasco et al., 2008; Shiang and Nagaraj, 2011; Tourigny and Le, 2004; Xie et al., 2010).
+Issues related to financial constraints include the importance between financial and non-financial constraints; comparison financial constraints across firms' size, sectors, technology intensity, export orientation as well as the influence of financial constraints on not starting, being delayed or postponing projects.
+The issues studied in the perceived innovation barriers include the comparison between innovative and non-innovative firms; between users and non-users of technology; between small and large firms; and among firms in European countries.

 This study intends to directly link innovation barriers with firms' openness decision that has hitherto received little attention in the academic literature.
-In previous studies, which employed data from innovation survey [e.g. community innovation survey, also known as community innovation survey (CIS)], innovation barriers tend to be linked with narrow firm's openness indicators and focuses exclusively on the inbound perspective of OI, i.e. the external search for information and cooperation to innovate internally.
-More precisely, those indicators encompass external search breadth and depth based on Laursen and Salter's (2006) framework (Fu et al., 2014; Garriga et al., 2013; Keupp and Gassmann, 2009), cooperation activities (Antonioli et al., 2017) and breadth of cooperation activities with local and foreign partners (Drechsler and Natter, 2012).
-Hence, this paper intends to extend these studies by linking innovation barriers with a broader firm openness decision (beyond external search breadth and depth) using innovation data derived from a developing country, i.e. Indonesia Innovation Survey 2014 (IIS 2014).
+In previous studies, which employed data from innovation survey (e.g. community innovation survey, also known as CIS), innovation barriers tend to be linked with narrow firm's openness indicators and focuses exclusively on the inbound perspective of open innovation, i.e. the external search for information and cooperation to innovate internally.
+More precisely, those indicators encompass external search breadth and depth based on Laursen and Salter's (2006) framework (Fu et al., 2014; Garriga et al., 2013; Keupp and Gassmann, 2009), cooperation activities (Antonioli et al., 2017), and breadth of cooperation activities with local and foreign partners (Drechsler and Natter, 2012).
+Hence, this paper intends to extend these studies by linking innovation barriers with a broader firm openness decision (beyond external search breadth and depth) using innovation data derived from a developing country i.e. Indonesia Innovation Survey 2014 (IIS 2014).